-While on the subject of machinery, those garden hoovers which suck up all leaf litter must be greatly damaging to wildlife as they will kill or damage any insects they take up aswell as destroying the
+While on the subject of machinery, those garden hoovers which suck up all leaf litter must be greatly damaging to wildlife as they will kill or damage any insects they take up aswell as destroying the leaf and bark litter on which they depend, and remove the foraging souces for many songbirds, also making a dreadful noise while doing it.

-Hedges: hedges are very valuable as wildlife links and tree wardens are generally encouraged to find places where hedges hcan usefully be planted to link existing hedges and woodland areas.
+Hedges: hedges are very valuable as wildlife links and tree wardens are generally encouraged to find places where hedges can usefully be planted to link existing hedges and woodland areas.
 As most people know hedges have been lost in great numbers throughout the British countryside over the last 60 years or so.
 Garden hedges are important too and an old field hedge along the end of a garden is also an important wildlife corridor.
 Some animals - dormouse for example - will be restricted to islands of scrubby vegetation if there is no aeriel route for them as they will not descend to the ground.
 When I was doing the hedgerow survey around the agricultural fields I noticed that some of the hedges along garden boundaries are enriched with garden species such as apple trees, damsons and berrying shrubs such as Pyracantha.
 However unfortunately others had been removed.
-Generally when development is permitted in the countryside a hedge is stipulated along the rear of the property to preserve the views as well as wildlife, that is the view of the wider countryside as seen from public footpaths and roads.
+Generally when development is permitted in the countryside a hedge is stipulated along the rear of the property to preserve the views of the wider countryside (from visual intrusion by the development) as well as providing benefits to wildlife.

-The hedgerow survey was completed last summer and is here displayed.
-Green hedges are species rich - over 8 species in the hedge.
+The hedgerow survey was completed in the summer of 2011.
+I will be speaking in detail about this at a wildlife group meeting later in the year.
+A plan of the parish showing the three grades of hedge was developed: green hedges are species rich - over 8 species in the hedge.
 Blue have 5, 6 or 7 and red have three or less species described as 'species poor'.
 The survey was coordinated by Guy Ackers at Greenprint Forum sponsored by SCDC and the SWT among others.
-Guy amassed the results of x thousand hedges throughout Suffolk.
+Guy amassed the results of many thousands of hedges throughout Suffolk.
 He has analysed the results which indicate more species rich hedges on the clay lands (60%) than the sandlands (30%).
-The results for each parish are lodged with the landscape Officer so that they have a detailed record of what is growing in each parish to consult when considering planning applications.
+The results for each parish are lodged with the landscape officer at the local District Council so that they have a detailed record of what is growing in each parish to consult when considering planning applications.